Length dependence of waveform mismatch: a caveat on waveform accuracy: Introduction

 \section{Introduction}

 Gravitational wave (GW) science, whether it be analysis of observed data, or quantifying waveform models' predictions, requires an inner product on the space of waveforms.
-The standard choice is a weighted $L^{2}(\mathbb{R})$ inner product\footnote{ Strain waveforms exhibiting memory effects are IR divergent and hence not square-integrable with the standard $L^{2}$ norm, i.e., with $S_{h}=1$.
+The standard choice is a weighted $L^{2}(\mathbb{R})$ inner product\footnote{ Strain waveforms with memory effects are infrared (IR) divergent and hence not square-integrable with the standard $L^{2}$ norm, i.e., with $S_{h}=1$.
 With detectors, this is not a problem since $1/S_{h} \to 0$ as $f\to 0$.
-Moreover, since the overlap is always computed with some cutoff $f_{\mathrm{min}}>0$, this is not an issue.
+Moreover, since the overlap is computed with some cutoff $f_{\mathrm{min}}>0$, this is not an issue.
 Alternatively, one can instead use the news (the first time derivative of the strain) which is IR-finite.
 See Ref.~\cite{Chen:2024ieh} for improved methods of Fourier transforming waveforms with memory.} called the \emph{overlap}, where for two waveforms $h_{1}$ and $h_{2}$, the overlap is

 where tildes represent the Fourier transform, ${}^{*}$ represents complex conjugation, and $S_{h}(f)$ is the power spectral density of the strain noise for some GW detector~\cite{Finn:1992xs,Cutler:1994ys,Flanagan:1997kp,Flanagan:1997sx}.
-This is a natural choice for an inner product, appearing in the Gaussian log-likelihood, and giving the matched filtering signal-to-noise ratio (SNR) for a waveform $h(t)$,
+This is a natural choice for an inner product, appearing in the Gaussian log-likelihood, and giving the optimal\footnote{For the matched filtering SNR, see, e.g., Eqs.
+(109) and (110) in Ref.~\cite{Chatziioannou:2024hju}.} signal-to-noise ratio (SNR) for a waveform $h(t)$,

 When comparing waveforms, however, the overlap is often replaced by the \emph{mismatch}